-Appendix A - HHI based on firmmunicipality vs HHI based on firmintercommunalité and firmcanton identifiers in France.
+Appendix A - HHI based on firm-by-municipality vs HHI based on firm-byintercommunalité and firm-by-canton identifiers in France.

 Cantons and intercommunalités are geographical units larger than French municipalities but of comparable size to Portuguese and Danish municipalities, respectively.